-8.9 Footpath protection
+8.8 Footpath protection

-- (1) The owner, occupier, licensee or contractor who undertakes works on land adjacent to a footpath, shall - (a) take all necessary precautions to ensure that the footpath is not damaged during the course of the works; and - (b) notify the local government of any existing damage to the footpath prior to the commencement of the works. - (2) A person who carries out any building or other operations or works necessitating the crossing of a footpath with vehicles that may cause damage to the footpath, shall ensure that - (a) all reasonable precautions are taken to prevent damage to the footpath during the course of the works; and - (b) heavy vehicles that access the land, are to cross the footpath at the designated area for the proposed vehicle crossing. - (3) Any person who causes damage to a footpath during works undertaken on the land or works within the thoroughfare shall pay the costs of the local government to repair the damage.
+- (1) An owner, occupier, licensee or contractor who undertakes works on land adjacent to a footpath must - (a) take all necessary precautions to ensure that the footpath is not damaged during the course of the works; and - (b) notify the local government of any existing damage to the footpath prior to the commencement of the works. - (2) A person who carries out any building or other operations or works necessitating the crossing of a footpath with vehicles that may cause damage to the footpath must ensure that - (a) all reasonable precautions are taken to prevent damage to the footpath during the course of the works; and - (b) heavy vehicles, that access the land, cross the footpath at the designated area for the proposed vehicle crossing. - (3) Any person who causes damage to a footpath during works undertaken on the land or works within the thoroughfare must reinstate the footpath to the satisfaction of the local government.